hyperlane-dev/hyperlane-ai/dataset/dataset.md

     ///
     /// # Arguments
     ///
-    /// - `B` - The body to set for the response.
+    /// - `B` - The body data to set for the response.
     ///
     /// # Returns
     ///